camunda/camunda-docs/versioned_docs/version-8.0/components/integration-framework/connectors/custom-built-connectors/connector-sdk.md

 }
 ```

-Testing the business logic of your connector can, of course, vary widely, depending on the
+Testing the business logic of your connector can vary widely depending on the
 functionality it provides.
 For our example logic, the following test would be a good start:

 ```java